ChemotherapyFDA-approvedSecond-line

 How it works

-Interferes with DNA replication, preventing cancer cells from growing and dividing.
+Interferes with DNA replication, causing cancer cells to die.

 Cancer types